ohanoch/MSS_drone_project/README.md

 	*  Run code and create log file: rosrun tags_instructing_drone real_drone_flight.py | tee ~/catkin_ws/src/tags_instructing_drone/scripts/logs/real_drone_flight_$(date +%Y%m%d%H%M%S).log

+## Editing code and testing
+*  You can use markerTester2.py to be able to pick up the drone and point at the tags and see the values that ar_track_alvar gives you while the drone captures the tags in different positions.
+To run markerTester2.py use:
+`rosrun tags_instructing_drone markerTester2.py`

+*  It was convenient for me to do this while haveing the drone camera output viewed on my pc and using a screen capturing tool to see the output of markerTester2.py side by side with what the camera sees

 ## Useful Sources
 *  ROS Tutorials:
 http://wiki.ros.org/ROS/Tutorials/